B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 The most common addition was external RAM, but different MBC's also allowed the use of timers, rumble, and even a light sensor.

 The MBC allowed the gameboy to use larger amounts of storage and ram than it's addressing would usually allow.

-It had 16 address lines, allowing it to theoretically address a maximum of 64KB.
+The cartridge had 16 address lines, allowing the Gameboy to address a maximum of 64KB of ROM on the cartridge.
 In practice, much of that address space was taken up by other functions of the system, like 8KB of VRAM, 8KB of WRAM, and I/O registers.

 Data on a cartridge's ROM would be split into 16KB "banks".